-Premium rates, which represent the amount of the premium due as a percentage of IIF.
-Premium rates are based on the risk characteristics of the loans insured, the percentage of coverage on the loans, competition from other mortgage insurers and general industry conditions; and original mortgage amount rather than the amortized loan balance.
+Premiums are paid either on a monthly installment basis ("monthly premiums"), in a single payment at origination ("single premiums"), or in some cases as an annual premium.
+For monthly premiums, we receive a monthly premium payment which is recorded as net premiums earned in the month the coverage is provided.
+Monthly premium payments are based on the original mortgage amount rather than the amortized loan balance.
 Net premiums written may be in excess of net premiums earned due to single premium policies.
 For single premiums, we receive a single premium payment at origination, which is recorded as "unearned premium" and earned over the estimated life of the policy, which ranges from 36 to 156 months depending on the term of the underlying mortgage and loan-to-value ratio at date of origination.
 If single premium policies are cancelled due to repayment of the underlying loan and the premium is non-refundable, the remaining unearned premium balance is immediately recognized as earned premium revenue.
-Substantially all of our single premium policies in force as of December 31, 2016 were non-refundable.
+Substantially all of our single premium policies in force as of December 31, 2018 were non-refundable.
 Premiums collected on annual policies are recognized as net premiums earned on a straight-line basis over the year of coverage.
+For the year ended December 31, 2018, monthly and single premium policies comprised 84.7% and 15.3% of our NIW, respectively.